-Our Sports Massage Therapist Stefan has been with the clinic since 2003 having trained at the renowned London School of Sports Massage (LSSM).
+Stefan has been with the clinic since 2003 having trained at the renowned London School of Sports Massage (LSSM).
 Stefan has a wealth of experience in major sporting endeavors (running, swimming and cycling) himself and brings this sporting experience to enable him to better understand his clients injuries.
 An added depth of knowledge comes from Stefan’s other career as a neonatal intensive care nurse, a role he retired from in 2019.
 Throughout the year Stefan can often be found providing massage support at some of the South’s major mass participation sporting events.

 Call Us Now on 023 80405335 to make your appointment or to book our Free Advisory Consultation.

-Whilst Therapeutic Massage may be considered to be a stand alone therapy, at Lowford Clinic we often combine Sports Massage Therapy with Chiropractic, since this combination can often result in increased benefits for you.
+Whilst Sports Massage may be considered to be a stand alone therapy, at Lowford Clinic we often combine Sports Massage Therapy with Chiropractic, since this combination can often result in increased benefits for you.

 Below you will find answers to questions that we are often asked.
 If you require further information regarding a subject that you cannot find information on, please give the clinic a call on 023 80405335 and we can answer any questions that you have.